Of Course: Plot

 One night in March 2010, the New York Police Department's river patrol pulls Barney out of the Hudson River.
 Barney explains to a police officer the chain of events that started one week before.

 He had picked up Anita (Jennifer Lopez) at MacLaren's.
 However, she suddenly leaves him just as they were making out at his place.
 Meanwhile, Robin and Don, who have established good chemistry on their morning show, hang out with Marshall and Lily at the bar.
 Marshall encourages Robin to keep Don and, later, even pretends to be Robin when accepting Don's date invitation.

 Later, at Ted's apartment, Barney tells the gang of his failure to snag Anita.
 Ted speculates that she may have read a book called Of Course You're Still Single, Take a Look at Yourself, You Dumb Slut.
 Ted claims the book is Robin's, but the gang do not believe him.
-Barney confronts Anita about the book, and she asserts that the book encourages women to be powerful and not to rely on untrustworthy men.
+Barney confronts Anita, and she asserts that the book encourages women to be powerful and not to rely on untrustworthy men.
 Much to Barney's frustration, the book also recommends waiting 17 dates before consummating a relationship.
-When checking the book for a loophole Barney discovers that Anita is the author and devises a plan to seduce her into breaking her 17 dates rule.
-Later, Robin admits to Marshall and Lily that when Anita was a guest on her show they hatched a plan to teach Barney a lesson.
+When checking the book for a loophole, Barney discovers Anita is the author and devises a plan to seduce her into breaking her 17 dates rule.
+Later, Robin admits to Marshall and Lily that when Anita was a guest on her show, they hatched a plan to teach Barney a lesson.